 Things To Do In Oregon

-Crater Lake is truly awe-inspiring.
-Crater Lake and its surrounding area is Oregon’s only National Park and is the deepest lake in the entire United States.
+Crater Lake is truly awe-inspiring and is the deepest lake in the entire United States.
 Crater Lake formed when an eruption triggered the collapse of what was a tall peak over 7,700 years ago.
 This natural wonder, its deep blue waters and location atop the Cascade Mountain Range offer spectators, artists, and photographers alike ample opportunity within its park boundaries.

 2. Visit the Oregon Coast

 Astoria Oregon is the oldest town west of the Rockies, Astoria is chock-full of history, art, and craft beverages.
 Historically a fishing town, it lies on the edge of the Columbia River right where it meets the Pacific Ocean.
 The bar, known as “The Graveyard of The Pacific” is so notorious that a licensed bar pilot has to navigate boats across it and the T.V. show Ghost Adventures has an entire episode dedicated to it (Astoria alone has a 4-part special dedicated to its spooky past and haunted underground.)
 Named the 2nd “drunkest” city in Oregon thanks to their unusually high number of bars per capita, they have a great selection of craft breweries you won’t want to miss.